WRITING TO HONOR GOD

 Proof Reading: Catches everything missed in the previous edits.

 3. Respect the critiquer.
-That person took time to read your work and form suggestions that might help you communicate your ideas and refine what you wrote.
+The critiquer took the time to read your work and prepare suggestions that might help you communicate your ideas and refine what you wrote.
 They do not deserve to be interrupted or corrected.
 Whether you agree with the things they say or not, you asked for their opinion.
 They might not be right.
-But they took time to do something for free that you could be paying a lot of money for.
+But they did something for free that you could be paying a lot of money for.
 A profession edit on 50,000 words or 200-page book, can run as high as $5,000.

 4. Be slow to change what you wrote.
 If you rewrite something based on one opinion, I guarantee you will find someone with a different opinion and you will be constantly rewriting.
 Listen quietly to each person, if two or more say the same thing consider their suggestions and decide if you need to change something.